Svein Knutsson: Biography

 According to the Heimskringla, the Battle of Soknasund occurred during 1033 in Ryfylke.
 Tryggve the Pretender came with an army from England.
 He said he was the son of Olav Tryggvason and therefore claimed the kingdom as his own.
 When word reached Sveinn Alfífuson and Aelgifu that Tryggve's invasion was imminent, they summoned the landholders of Halogaland and the Trondheim district to join the royal army in resisting Tryggve.
 Svein Knutsson and his army, probably including elite Danish troops stood against them.
 Sveinn and his forces made their way south to Agder, believing that Tryggve would attempt to slip through the Skagerrak and join his supporters in Viken.
 Tryggve, however, landed instead in Hordaland, then sailed to Rogaland to attack Sveinn's navy.
-The two fleets met off the island of Bokn.
+The two fleets met off the island of Vestre Bokn.
 Svein won the Battle of Soknasund and Tryggve Olavsson was killed.

 Later that same winter Kalv Arnesson and Einar Tambarskjelve met and decided to travel to Gardarike to fetch Olav Haraldsson's son Magnus.
 When Magnus came to Norway the people sided with him and against the Danes.
 Svein had to flee home to Denmark where he died a short time later.
 Thus the King of Denmark had to give up his claim on Norway.